microsoft/semantic-kernel/README.md

 ## Samples ⚡

-If you would like a quick overview about how Semantic Kernel can integrate with your app, you can clone the repository:
+If you would like a quick overview about how Semantic Kernel can integrate with your app, start by cloning the repository:

 ```shell
 git clone https://github.com/microsoft/semantic-kernel.git